 When thinking about focus in work zones, it’s also vital to remember that contractor safety matters, too.
 Just because someone isn’t directly employed by your company doesn’t mean that their safety isn’t at risk in a work zone, or that they can’t put others’ safety at risk through their behaviors.
 Whatever steps you take to improve focus in work zones, make sure that they apply to contractors alike.

 Want to learn more about the impact distraction in the workplace is having on productivity?
-Download our white paper >
+Download our ebook >

 How to Improve Focus in Work Zones

 Now that the benefits of improving focus in work zones are clear, let’s talk about how you can actually create an environment that encourages greater focus.

 There are four techniques you can implement to help employees concentrate better while they’re at work: